2014–15 New York Rangers season

 The 2014–15 New York Rangers season was the franchise's 88th season of play and their 89th season overall.

 The Rangers clinched their third Presidents' Trophy and eighth division title by finishing with the best record in the NHL at 53–22–7.
-The 53 wins and 113 points both set franchise records.
+The 53 wins and 113 points both set franchise records (which were both surpassed by the 2023–24 team).
 The 113 points marked the eighth time in franchise history that the team had reached the 100-point plateau.
 The division title was the Rangers' first in the Metropolitan Division, which was created during the NHL's realignment in the 2013 offseason.
 The team won 28 road games in the regular season, breaking the franchise record set the previous season.

+The Rangers faced the Pittsburgh Penguins in the first round, winning the series in five games following an overtime winner from Carl Hagelin.
+In the second round, the Rangers took on the Washington Capitals, winning the series in seven games after initially trailing three games to one.
 The season marked the third time in four years that the Rangers reached the Eastern Conference Finals.
+They faced the Tampa Bay Lightning, but lost the series in seven games, falling one win short from a second consecutive appearance in the Stanley Cup Finals.
+They were the most recent Presidents' Trophy winners to advance past the second round of the playoffs until the 2023–24 team.

 Off-season

 The Rangers used their second compliance buyout on center Brad Richards on June 20, 2014.

 Training camp

 On September 24, center Derek Stepan suffered a fractured fibula during on-ice fitness testing, meaning the Rangers would need to start the season without their number one center for four-to-six weeks.

 At the conclusion of training camp, Anthony Duclair was named the 2014 winner of the Lars-Erik Sjoberg Award for being the best Rangers rookie in training camp.
 Duclair, a third round draft pick in 2013, turned heads in camp by scoring in three-straight pre-season games.
 Duclair was also the only teenager to score five points or more during the pre-season.

 On October 6, defenseman Ryan McDonagh was named the 27th captain in New York Rangers history.
 Dan Girardi, Martin St. Louis, Marc Staal and Derek Stepan were named alternate captains.